Woman reads patient information leaflet

 In July 2022, the US medicines regulator FDA published Patient Labeling for Human Prescription Drug and Biological Products — Content and Format.
 “The recommendations in this guidance are intended to help ensure that patients receive clear and concise information that is easily understood for the safe and effective use of such products”.

-Please get in touch if you’d like help with the following, e.g:
+Please get in touch if you’d like help writing accessible info for e.g:

 Surgeons inserting an implantable medical device in the operting theatre